-Free universal education was historically often the first public policy provided in an impartial and equal manner.220 Such an education system indicates that the state is not primarily an instrument for the domination of the masses by a power elite.
-Universalism is considered an important characteristic of institutions in societies with low corruption.221
+Free universal education was historically often the first public policy provided in an impartial and equal manner.
+Such an education system indicates that the state is not primarily an instrument for the domination of the masses by a power elite.
+Universalism is considered an important characteristic of institutions in societies with low corruption.
+Later than the state is not primarily an instrument for the domination of the masses by a power elite.
+Universalism is considered an important characteristic of institutions in societies with low corruption.

-Health, like education, is essential to personal well-being and family life, but also to employability and productivity.222 There is a sizeable effect on the economic growth rate from improving health and increasing life expectancy.223 Measures to improve public health can therefore be seen as a public investment, quite apart from other arguments for state involvement such as containing the negative external effect of contagious diseases, or taking responsibility for child health independent of family background.
-Private insurance is not an efficient alternative, because public-goods aspects of health care operations tend to be underfinanced.224
+Health, like education, is essential to personal well-being and family life, but also to employability and productivity.
+There is a sizeable effect on the economic growth rate from improving health and increasing life expectancy.
+Measures to improve public health can therefore be seen as a public investment, quite apart from other arguments for state involvement such as containing the negative external effect of contagious diseases, or taking responsibility for child health independent of family background.
+Private insurance is not an efficient alternative, because public-goods aspects of health care operations tend to be underfinanced.

 Infrastructure is a classical niche for public involvement, and has historically also been a common target for development cooperation projects.
 There have been great expectations of large projects such as dams, highways and airports, but infrastructure projects, like other public initiatives, require a combination of measures in order to bear fruit.
-There is nonetheless consensus in the recent literature that there are growth effects from public investments, although much lower than those found in a classical study by Aschauer225, the starting point for this line of research.226 There is considerable heterogeneity in the
+There is nonetheless consensus in the recent literature that there are growth effects from public investments, although much lower than those found in a classical study by Aschauer, the starting point for this line of research.
+There is considerable heterogeneity in the

-220 Ansell and Lindvall (2013).
+&lt;sup>220 Ansell and Lindvall (2013).

-221 Mungiu-Pippidi (2006), North et. al. (2009).
+&lt;sup>221 Mungiu-Pippidi (2006), North et. al. (2009).

-222 Deaton (2013).
+&lt;sup>222 Deaton (2013).

-223 Bloom et al. (2004).
+&lt;sup>223 Bloom et al. (2004).

-224 See Drèze and Sen (2013), Chapter 6, and Ravi and Ahluwalia (2015) for a discussion of the Indian case.
-225 Aschauer (1989).
+&lt;sup>224 See Drèze and Sen (2013), Chapter 6, and Ravi and Ahluwalia (2015) for a discussion of the Indian case.

+&lt;sup>225 Aschauer (1989).

-226 For surveys, see Romp and de Haan (2007) and Calderón and Servén (2014).
+&lt;sup>226 For surveys, see Romp and de Haan (2007) and Calderón and Servén (2014).